Strengthened and Faster Linear Approximation to Joint Chance Constraints with Wasserstein Ambiguity: Numerical Experiments

-This section compares the proposed SFLA with typical convex approximation benchmarks including LA~\citep{chen2023approximations} in Eq.~\eqref{eq:feasi_set_inner_ori}, W-CVaR~\citep{mohajerin2018data, chen2023approximations} in Eq.~\eqref{eq:WCVaR-xspace}, and Bonferroni approximation~\citep{chen2023approximations} in Eq.~\eqref{eq:Bonfe_RHS}.
+This section compares the proposed SFLA with typical convex approximation benchmarks, including LA~\citep{chen2023approximations} in Eq.~\eqref{eq:LP_constr_1}, W-CVaR~\citep{mohajerin2018data, chen2023approximations} in Eq.~\eqref{eq:CVaR_RHS}, and Bonferroni approximation~\citep{chen2023approximations} in Eq.~\eqref{eq:Bonfe_RHS}.
 For all the RHS-WDRJCC approximations, the corresponding bilevel problems are reformulated as single-level mixed-integer nonlinear non-convex programming problems, where the lower-level problem is replaced by the corresponding KKT optimality conditions, which can be solved using the \texttt{Gurobi} solver.
-ExactS is not included because bilevel problem solving requires convexity at the lower level.
+ExactS is not included because bilevel problem solving requires convexity at the lower level (ALSO-X\# is also not applicable due to its iterative nature).
 The bilevel formulation and also the corresponding single-level reformulation using KKT can be found in our online GitHub repository.